igor-morawski/FIR_CNN_LSTM/README.md

 To do:

-- [ ] more augmentation methods: shifting
+- [ ] more augmentation methods: shifting, noise
 - [x] check out cosine loss (negative/neutral impact on accuracy)
 - [x] pretraining
 - [x] train the streams separately